 A Few Drawbacks to Camping with a Tall Enclosed Trailer

 The biggest drawback to camping with a tall enclosed trailer is that it might be a bit too huge to be subtle.
 After all, subtle is kind of the name of the game when it comes to stealth camping.
 I’d like to say that there are some things you could do to make your vehicle less noticeable.
 But really, I can’t think of any solutions that would deal with the sheer size of a tall enclosed trailer.

 Another common problem that you may run into when stealth camping is sometimes it’s frowned upon in campgrounds.
-Some campgrounds don’t allow these type of DIY campers.
-With this kind of DIY camper projects taking off more and more campgrounds are allowing campers to bring in their custom campers whatever they may be.
+Some campgrounds don’t allow these types of DIY campers.
+With this kind of DIY camper project taking off more and more campgrounds are allowing campers to bring in their custom campers whatever they may be.